-CHD is the leading cause of death in the developed world; however, it has been in decline in most developed nations since approximately the 1970s.
+- 3.3.1.1 CHD is the leading cause of death in the developed world; however, it has been in decline in most developed nations since approximately the 1970s.
 Articles which have investigated the factors underlying this decline have been recommended to the scoping project by experts from a number of different fields.
-Of particular note are a series of articles produced by Capewell and colleagues.
+Of particular note are a series of articles produced by Capewell and colleagues (Capewell et al., 1999, 2001; Kelly & Capewell, 2004; Capewell, 2006).
 In some instances experts recommended individual articles in this series, whilst others drew the attention of the steering group to the body of work as a whole.
 These articles were recommended by experts from medicine, medical sociology, epidemiology, demography and the Actuarial Profession.
-This was one of the most popular areas of research on mortality developments recommended to the scoping project.

-The body of work by Capewell and collegues examines the role which identified medical interventions, for both the primary and secondary prevention, and risk factor reduction has had on the CHD mortality in a variety of geographical locations.
-To achieve this Capewell and colleagues developed the IMPACT model.
+This was one of the most popular areas of research on mortality developments recommended to the scoping project. - 3.3.1.2 The body of work by Capewell and colleagues examines the role which identified medical interventions, for both the primary and secondary prevention, and risk factor reduction has had on the CHD mortality in a variety of geographical locations.
+To achieve this, Capewell and colleagues developed the IMPACT model.
 This model combines and analyses data on cardiological treatment and risk factors trends.
-The data employed in this model includes patient numbers, data on uptake of treatment and treatment effectiveness as well as population risk factor trends acquired from social survey data.
-These calculations allow Capewell and colleagues to estimate the contribution of each factor to overall changes in mortality within a defined time period.

-The IMPACT model was first validated in Scotland (Capewell et al, 1999).
-In this study Capewell et al calculated that 6,205 fewer CHD deaths had occurred in 1994 than would have been expected if the death rate had remained the same as it was in 1975.
+The data employed in this model include patient numbers, data on uptake of treatment and treatment effectiveness, as well as population risk factor trends acquired from social survey data.
+These calculations allow Capewell and colleagues to estimate the contribution of each factor to overall changes in mortality within a defined time period. - 3.3.1.3 The IMPACT model was first validated in Scotland (Capewell et al., 1999).
+In this study, Capewell et al. calculated that 6,205 fewer CHD deaths had occurred in 1994 than would have been expected if the death rate had remained the same as it was in 1975.
 The IMPACT model was then used to calculate how many deaths had been prevented as a result of specific medical and surgical treatments or risk factor reduction.
 It was estimated that 32% of the decline in CHD in the time period was due to either primary or secondary medical interventions.
-However, the majority of the decline (60%) was attributed to the changes in rates of smoking, cholesterol, blood pressure, physical activity and poverty.
-The residual decline was attributed to an 'other' category.

-This model was extended to consider the influences on the decline in CHD in England and Wales, where it was calculated that 68,230 fewer CHD deaths had occurred in 2000 compared to the 1981 death rate (Unal et al, 2004).
+However, the majority of the decline (60%) was attributed to the changes in the rates of smoking, cholesterol, blood pressure, physical activity and poverty.
+The residual decline was attributed to an 'other' category. - 3.3.1.4 This model was extended to consider the influences on the decline in CHD in England and Wales, where it was calculated that 68,230 fewer CHD deaths had occurred in 2000 compared to the 1981 death rate (Unal et al., 2004).
 The results are similar to those seen in Scotland, with 42% of the decline in mortality being attributed to medical and surgical treatment.
 Risk factor reduction was credited with 58% of the decline.
-The number of risk factors considered was extended in this study, although an adverse trend was seen for obesity and diabetes, as well as physical activity.
-Unal et al (2005a) also presented their findings for England and Wales in term of life years gained.
+The number of risk factors considered was extended in this study, although an adverse trend was seen for obesity and diabetes, as well as for physical activity.
+Unal et al. (2005a) also presented their findings for England and Wales in term of life years gained.
 They found that modest reductions in major risk factors led to gains in life years four times higher than those for cardiological treatments.
-Related to this they also considered the relative importance of risk factor reduction amongst the apparently healthy population (primary prevention) and existing patients (secondary prevention) (Unal et al, 2005b).
-It was calculated that of the 45,370 fewer deaths attributed to smoking, cholesterol and blood pressure 81% of the mortality decline had occurred amongst the healthy population and 19% amongst existing patients.
+Related to this, they also considered the relative importance of risk factor reduction amongst the apparently healthy population (primary prevention) and existing patients (secondary prevention) (Unal et al., 2005b).
+It was calculated that, of the 45,370 fewer deaths attributed to smoking, cholesterol and blood pressure, 81% of the mortality decline had occurred amongst the healthy population and 19% amongst existing patients.